 - Major purchases

-Some of your financial goals may appear to conflict with one another.
+You may have goals that feel like they are competing.
 Should you focus on retiring sooner or increasing your savings cushion?
 Direct more toward investing or concentrate on eliminating debt?
 Provide assistance now or safeguard your future security?

 Would you remain invested during a significant market decline?